 There are many strategies one can employ to control digital driver boards.
 We have provided firmware appropriate for using an Arduino Uno to control digital driver boards over a USB cable from any computer.
 Find the firmware within the '/digital-controller/arduino-uno-controller/firmware' subdirectory of the project repository.
-Flash this firmware onto an Arduino and connect at least the SCL, SDA, and GND pins as pictured above.
+Flash this firmware onto an Arduino and connect at least the SCL, SDA, and GND pins to an Arduino Uno as shown in Figure 21.
 This example firmware allows you to control multiple reactors by sending serial-over-USB commands from your computer.
 Read the description at the top of the firmware file for details.

-Many I^2C -compatible peripherals offering diverse functionalities are commerically available.
+Many I^2C -compatible peripherals offering diverse functionalities are commercially available.
 While the physical connectors may be different, our digital circuit is compatible with the following systems.